The Cost of Buying a House

 Costs if you’re also selling your home

 If you’re selling your current home as well as buying, there are additional fees you can expect to pay.
-You will be responsible for your share of the legal fees, but also need to consider:

 Estate agent fees